-As a reseller, you can use your own domain to rebrand the URL of all your accounts.
+As a Reseller, you can use your own domain to rebrand the URL of all your accounts.
 To do this, you would need to create a CNAME for each of the accounts you create.
-Each of your accounts will basically use a subdomain of your domain.
+Each of your accounts will use a subdomain of your domain.
 Instead of the default youraccount.activehosted.com URL, you can use something like client1.yourowndomain.com.
 Any links generated from your account will reflect your domain alias.

 Step 1: Set up a CNAME